willjejones/Producer-Polaroids/_posts/Writing/2019-12-05-windmills.md

 </p>

 <p class="book-paragraph">
-I glanced at Ana, who’s focussed eyes and furrowed brow had taught me that a deep and rhetorical thought was imminent.
+I glanced at Ana, whose focussed eyes and furrowed brow had taught me that a deep and rhetorical thought was imminent.
 </p>

 <p class="book-paragraph">